SkafteNicki/dtu_mlops/s4_debugging_and_logging/logging.md

 That is the module on logging.
 Please note that at this point in the course you will begin to see some overlap between the different frameworks.
 While we mainly used `hydra` for configuring our Python scripts it can also be used to save metrics and hyperparameters similar to how `wandb` can.
-Similar arguments holds for `dvc` which can also be used to log metrics.
+Similar arguments hold for `dvc` which can also be used to log metrics.
 In our opinion `wandb` just offers a better experience when interacting with the results after logging.
-We want to stress that the combination of tools presented in this course may not be the best for all your future projects, and we recommend finding a setup that fits you.
-That said, each framework provide specific features that the others does not.
+We want to stress that the combination of tools presented in this course may not be the best for all your future projects, and we recommend finding a setup that works for you.
+That said, each framework provides specific features that the others do not.

-Finally, we want to note that we during the course really try to showcase a lot of open source frameworks, Wandb is not one.
-It is free to use for personal usage (with a few restrictions) but for enterprise it does require a license.
-If you are eager to only work with open-source tools we highly recommend trying out [MLFlow](https://mlflow.org/) which offers the same overall functionalities as Wandb.
+Finally, we want to note that while during the course we really try to showcase a lot of open-source frameworks, Wandb is not one.
+It is free to use for personal usage (with a few restrictions) but for enterprises it does require a license.
+If you are eager to only work with open-source tools we highly recommend trying out [MLFlow](https://mlflow.org/), which offers the same overall functionalities as Wandb.